40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 ![Azure Cloud Shell](images/azure-cloud-shell.png)

 After deployment you will be shown the IP address of all deployed components.
-You can access both management GUIs and SSH using the public IP address of the load balancer using HTTPS on port 40030, 40031 and for SSH on port 50030 and 50031.
-THe FortiGate VMs are also acessible using their private IPs on the internal subnet using HTTPS on port 443 and SSH on port 22.
+You can access both management GUIs and SSH using the public IP address of the load balancer using HTTPS on port 40030 and 40031, and for SSH on port 50030 and 50031.
+The FortiGate VMs are also accessible using their private IPs on the internal subnet using HTTPS on port 443 and SSH on port 22.

 ## Requirements and limitations